jialuechen/trademind/README.md

 ## Distributed Deployment

-For production environments, TradeZen can be deployed as a distributed system using Docker and Kubernetes:
+For production environments, TradeMind can be deployed as a distributed system using Docker and Kubernetes:

 ```bash
 cd docker